-To provide greater aesthetic continuity, the design of the ground floor façade of the parking area will be integrated with the design of the building for which it serves.
-As shown on the enclosed Elevation Plans (Sheet A2.0-A2.1), perforated metal or bankerwire mesh panels are proposed along the upper portions of the building's exterior.
-The ground-floor parking level is proposed to be screened with similar perforated metal panels, as shown on Sheet A.2.2, so as to integrate the parking screening with the grocery store design and facade.
-As such, the parking area facade will use the same materials as the building it serves with the same colors and architectural styles, in compliance with this provision.
-The proposed Project's parking facilities will be compatible with existing and future development because it will accommodate an adequate supply of parking spaces for all uses contained on-site, and the building design and landscaping ensures that the parking will be an aesthetically pleasing element to pedestrians, motorists and the surrounding neighborhood.
+Additionally, the ground floor façade of the parking structure has been designed to be integrated with the design of the building for which it serves in order to provide greater aesthetic continuity.
+As shown on the enclosed Elevation Plans (Sheet A2.0-A2.1), perforated metal panels are proposed along the upper portions of the building's exterior.
+The ground-floor parking level is proposed to be screened with similar perforated metal panels so as to integrate the parking screening with the grocery store design and facade.

-The proposed Project will include loading docks that will accommodate the maneuvering, parking, and waiting areas for delivery and loading vehicles.
-As shown on the enclosed Ground Level Plan (Sheet A1.2), the loading dock for delivery, loading, and unloading activities normally associated with a grocery store use will be located within the ground floor parking level on the Subject Property's Moorpark Street frontage.
-As demonstrated on the plans, all truck maneuvers will be able to occur within the Subject Property's boundaries, and the loading dock will be fully enclosed in order to diminish the potentially adverse impacts associated with these activities, such as sound and aesthetics.
-Additionally, the proposed Project will comply with permitted Commercial Corner Development delivery hours, from 7:00 AM to 8:00 PM Monday through Friday, and 10:00 AM to 4:00 PM on Saturday and Sunday, and will include landscape screening around the ground level parking area to further reduce impacts to adjacent properties.
+The proposed Project will include loading docks on-site that will accommodate the maneuvering, parking, and waiting areas for delivery and loading vehicles.
+As shown on the enclosed Ground Level Plan (Sheet A1.2), the loading dock for delivery, loading, and unloading activities normally associated with a grocery store use will be located within the ground floor parking structure on the Subject Property's Moorpark Street frontage.
+As demonstrated on the plans, all truck maneuvers will be able to occur within the Subject Property's boundaries, and the loading dock will be fully enclosed in order to diminish the potentially adverse impacts associated with these activities, such as sound and aesthetics, on adjacent properties.
+Additionally, the proposed Project will comply with permitted delivery hours under the Commercial Corner Conditions of Operation, which are from 7:00 AM to 8:00 PM Monday through Friday, and 10:00 AM to 4:00 PM on Saturday and Sunday, and will include landscape screening around the parking structure to further reduce impacts to adjacent properties.

 With regards to trash areas, the proposed Project aligns with the guideline to ensure trash areas are buffered and screened from sidewalks, streets, or residential uses, and to be designed to be compatible with the architecture of new and existing buildings.
-As shown on the enclosed Ground Level Plan (Sheet A1.2), the on-site trash area will be located at the ground level, adjacent to the proposed alley, and will be enclosed with 6-foot high masonry walls with a stucco exterior, to be accessed by a secured gate.
-This location and enclosure will ensure that the trash area is not a nuisance to pedestrian or residential areas, will be consistent with the building architecture, and will diminish adverse impacts to those areas with regards to odor and aesthetics.
+As shown on the enclosed Ground Level Plan (Sheet A1.2), the on-site trash area will be located on the ground level adjacent to the public alley, and will be enclosed with 6-foot high masonry walls with a stucco exterior, to be accessed by a secured gate.
+This location and enclosure will ensure that the trash area is not a nuisance to pedestrian or residential areas, and will diminish adverse impacts to those areas with regards to odor and aesthetics